ashki23/Python-notes/Virtual_environments.md

 The solution for this problem is to create a virtual environment, a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages." - from [the Python Tutorial](https://docs.python.org/3/tutorial/venv.html)

-In this toturial we are discussing about two major methods to create and manage virtusal environments in Python.
+In this tutorial we are discussing about two major methods to create and manage virtual environments in Python.

 ## Venv
 To create a virtual environment, run the venv module as a script with the directory path.
-For examle if use the following code you will create `tutorial-env` in the directory that you are in:
+For example if use the following code you will create `tutorial-env` in the directory that you are in:
 ```bash
 python3 -m venv tutorial-env
 ```

-It also create directories containing a copy of the Python interpreter, the standard library, and various supporting files.
+It also creates directories containing a copy of the Python interpreter, the standard library, and various supporting files.
 Once you’ve created a virtual environment, you can activate it by:
 ```bash
 source tutorial-env/bin/activate
 ```